Updated June 8, 2023

-MapReduce is defined as the framework of Hadoop, which is used to process a huge amount of data parallelly on large clusters of commodity hardware in a reliable manner.
-It allows the application to store the data in the distributed form and process large dataset across groups of computers using simple programming models, so that’s why we can call MapReduce as a programming model used for processing huge amount of data distributed over the number 0f clusters using the different steps like Input splits, Map, Shuffle and Reduce.
+MapReduce is the Hadoop framework that processes a massive amount of data in numerous nodes.
+This data processes parallelly on large clusters of hardware in a reliable manner.
+It allows the application to store the data in a distributed form.
+It processes large datasets across groups of computers using simple programming models.
+Hence, MapReduce is a programming model for processing vast amounts of data spread over several clusters.

-- Hadoop Common: The Hadoop Common having utilities that support the other Hadoop subprojects.
+- Hadoop Common or core: The Hadoop Common has utilities supporting other Hadoop subprojects.

-- Hadoop Distributed File System (HDFS): Hadoop Distributed File System provides to access the distributed file to application data.
+- HDFS: Hadoop Distributed File System helps to access the distributed file to application data.

 - Hadoop MapReduce: It is a software framework for processing large distributed data sets on compute clusters.

 - Hadoop YARN: Hadoop YARN is a framework for resource management and scheduling job.